ecshreve/prod-slab/README.md

 ### Coder

 [Coder](https://coder.com/) manages dev environments with templates and workspaces.
 Currently running in a bespoke and slightly brittle local setup.
-The application isn't really designed for a single developer use case, but I've found it much more fun than VSCode devcontainers.
+The application isn't really designed for a single developer use case, but I've found it much more fun than VSCode devcontainers or GitHub codespaces

 ![Coder Screenshot](./images/coder.jpeg)